bjoluc/jspsych-builder/readme.md

 * helps with media preloading for custom plugins (by compiling lists of file paths to be preloaded)
 * transpiles, bundles, and minifies scripts to guarantee wide browser compatibility and short loading times (using webpack and Babel)
 * provides TypeScript and React support – simply rename your files to `*.ts`, `*.tsx`, or `*.jsx`.
+* supports module-style imports of non-module plugins from `@jspsych-contrib`
 * offers to bundle all the required files for deployment, yielding a zip archive
 * offers to package experiments for [JATOS](https://www.jatos.org/)